hanskuhn/hanskuhn.github.io/_posts/2023-12-01-DKIM_on_FreeBSD.md

 UserID           mailnull:mailnull
 {%endhighlight %}

-## Final configuration
+## Generate keypair

-Generate a key to be stored in `/var/db/dkim/`.
-Consider '/usr/local/sbin/opendkim-genkey'
+Let's generate a key to be stored in `/var/db/dkim/` using '/usr/local/sbin/opendkim-genkey'.

 I'm going to use the following values for my keypair that will be used for signing outgoing email.
 The public key is stuffed into the DNS using the format

 {%highlight bash %}
-'selector._domainkey.example.com IN TXT "v=DKIM1; k=rsa; p=VERYLONGSTRING"'
+selector._domainkey.example.com.
+IN TXT "v=DKIM1; k=rsa; p=VERYLONGSTRING"
 {%endhighlight %}

 {%highlight bash %}
-selector:        20231205 # a date is a common choice
+selector:        20231205 # date is a common choice
 domain:          example.com
-keylength:       2048 RSA
+keylength:       2048
 privatekey_dir:  /var/db/dkim/example.com/
 {%endhighlight %}

 Let's make a keypair!
 {%highlight bash %}
-$ opendkim-genkey -r -s 20231205 -d example.com -t 2048 -D /var/db/dkim/example.com
+# opendkim-genkey -r -s 20231205 -d example.com -t 2048 -D /var/db/dkim/example.com
 {%endhighlight %}

-This will create two files  in `/var/db/dkim/example.com`.
-The private key will be **20231205.private** and the public key will be **20231205.txt**.
+This command created two files  in `/var/db/dkim/example.com`.
+The private key is **20231205.private** and the public key is **20231205.txt**.

-Now you need to tell OpenDKIM about your private key and what domain it is associated with.

-Do this by creating entries in the signing table and keytable:
+Let's tell OpenDKIM about our private key and what domain it is associated with by creating entries in the signing table and keytable:

 {%highlight bash %}
-# cat opendkim.keytable
+# cat /usr/local/etc/mail/opendkim.keytable

 20231205._domainkey.example.com example.com:20231205:/var/db/dkim/example.com/20231205.private
 {%endhighlight %}

 {%highlight bash %}
-# cat opendkim.signingtable
+# cat /usr/local/etc/mail/opendkim.signingtable

 *@example.com 20231205._domainkey.example.com
 {%endhighlight %}

+WARNING: These commands to set permissions work on my setup.
+Please don't blindly copy these commands.

 {%highlight bash %}
 # chgrp mailnull /usr/local/etc/mail/opendkim.*